Melbourne’s trains, trams and buses are an easy way to see all of the city’s best attractions, sporting venues and shopping precincts.

 - Free city services - Free Tram Zone and the City Circle tram

-- Getting to the airport
+- Getting to and from the airport

 - Information in other languages